xingboyang20/ace-configuration-api-samples/basics/README.md

-# Tutorials
+# Basic examples

-Small example applications that illustrate how to build applications against CLM Platform
+These very basic examples that illustrate how to build applications against CLM Platform

-Examples include:
+This includes:

 - [Product Search](docs/PRODUCT_SEARCH.md)
 - [Configurator](docs/CONFIGURATOR.md)

 ## Getting started

-Before you run the tutorial, change the settings in the `.env` file to match your local setup of the CLM Platform:
+Before you run the applicatiom, change the settings in the `.env` file to match your local setup of the CLM Platform:

 - Change the `REACT_APP_API_URL` to the URL of your running configurator service.

 - Change the `REACT_APP_PACKAGE_PATH` to reference the package you want to use.
-The tutorial can use any valid and published VT package.
+The application can use any valid and published VT package.

 For example: